filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 }
 ```

-Additionally, you may want to apply a database scope to the options available in the [relation manager](relation-managers) `AttachAction` or `AssociateAction`:
+Additionally, you may want to scope the options available in the [relation manager](relation-managers) `AttachAction` or `AssociateAction`:

 ```php
 use Filament\Tables\Actions\AttachAction;